-- Then Mattathias and his friends went round about, and pulled down the altars: and what children soever they found within the coast of Israel uncircumcised, those they circumcised valiantly.
-They pursued also after the proud men, and the work prospered in their hand.
-So they recovered the law out of the hand of the Gentiles, and out of the hand of kings, neither suffered they the sinner to triumph. - Now when the time drew near that Mattathias should die, he said unto his sons, Now have pride and rebuke gotten strength, and the time of destruction, and the wrath of indignation: now therefore, my sons, be ye zealous for the law, and give your lives for the covenant of your fathers.
-Call to remembrance what acts our fathers did in their time; so shall ye receive great honour and an everlasting name.
-Was not Abraham found faithful in temptation, and it was imputed unto him for righteousness?
-Joseph in the time of his distress kept the commandment, and was made lord of Egypt; Phinees our father in being zealous and fervent obtained the covenant of an everlasting priesthood. - Jesus for fulfilling the word was made a judge in Israel.
-Caleb for bearing witness before the congregation received the heritage of the land.
-David for being merciful possessed the throne of an everlasting kingdom.
-Elias for being zealous and fervent for the law was taken up into heaven.
+and out of the hand of kings, neither suffered they the sinner to triumph.
+49 Now when the time drew near that Mattathias should die, he said to his sons, Now has pride and rebuke gotten strength, and the time of destruction. and the wrath of indignation: 50 Now therefore, my sons, be you° zealous for the law, and give your lives for the covenant of your fathers.
+Call to remembrance what acts our fathers did in their time; so shall you° receive great honor and an everlasting name.
+52 Was not Abraham found faithful in temptation, and it was imputed to him for righteousness?
+53 Joseph in the time of his distress kept the commandment and was made lord of Egypt.
+54 Phinees our father in being zealous and fervent obtained the covenant of an everlasting priesthood.
+55 Jesus for fulfilling the word was made a judge in Caleb for bearing witness before the congregation received the heritage of the land.
+57 David for being merciful possessed the throne of an everlasting kingdom.
+58 Elias for being zealous and fervent for the law was taken up into heaven.
 Ananias, Azarias, and Misael, by believing were saved out of the flame.
-Daniel for his innocency was delivered from the mouth of lions.
-And thus consider ye throughout all ages, that none that put their trust in him shall be overcome.
-Fear not then the words of a sinful man: for his glory shall be dung and worms.
-To day he shall be lifted up, and to morrow he shall not be found, because he is returned into his dust, and his thought is come to nothing.

-64 Wherefore, ye my sons, be valiant, and shew yourselves men in the behalf of the law; for by it shall ye obtain glory.
-65 And, behold, I know that your brother Simon is a man of counsel, give ear unto him alway: he shall be a father unto you.
-66 As for Judas Maccabeus, he hath been mighty and strong, even from his youth up: let him be your captain, and fight the battle of the people.

-67 Take also unto you all those that observe the law, and avenge ye the wrong of your people.
+60 Daniel for his innocency was delivered from the mouth of lions.
+61 And thus consider you° throughout all ages, that none that put their trust in him shall be overcome.
+62 Fear not then the words of a sinful man: for his glory shall be dung and worms.
+63 To day he shall be lifted up and to morrow he shall not be found, because he is returned into his dust, and his thought is come to nothing.
+64 Therefore, you° my sons, be valiant and show vourselves men in the behalf of the law; for by it shall you° obtain glory.
+65 And behold, I know that your brother Simon is a man of counsel, give ear to him always: he shall be a father to you.
+66 As for Judas Maccabeus, he has been mighty and strong, even from his youth up: let him be your captain, and fight the battle of the people.
+67 Take also to you all those that observe the law, and avenge you° the wrong of your people.
 68 Recompense fully the heathen, and take heed to the commandments of the law.
-69 So he blessed them, and was gathered to his fathers.
+So he blessed them, and was gathered to his fathers.
 70 And he died in the hundred forty and sixth year, and his sons buried him in the sepulchres of his fathers at Modin, and all Israel made great lamentation for him.